TestingResearchIllinois/idoft/readme.md

 DeveloperFixed | For tests where a developer fixed the tests before a PR was made Deleted | For tests that can no longer be fixed as the tests have been removed from the repository after the tests were detected
 Rejected | For tests where a PR was rejected/closed as the developers did not think a fix was necessary Skipped | For test which was inspected and should not be fixed (e.g., test is annotated with @Ignore).
+To use this status, please provide some [Notes](#adding-notes) on why the test should be skipped
-To use this status, please provide some [Notes](#adding-notes)
+MovedOrRenamed | For test that has a different fully-qualified name on two different shas.
+This status should be added only to the row with the older sha.
+To use this status, please also provide some [Notes](#adding-notes) on what the test is renamed to

 * **PR Link**: Link to the pull request in the repository of the Project URL to fix a given flaky test.